Click HERE to Submit an Application *Log in must be created

 Colorado air pollution control laws and regulations prohibit open burning throughout the State unless a permit has been obtained from the appropriate air pollution control authority.
 In granting or denying any such permit, El Paso County Public Health shall base its action on the potential contribution to air pollution in the area and weather conditions on the day(s) of such burning.

-Open burning permits will not be approved for the purpose of disposing of trash, garbage, treated wood, construction material, demolition debris, or any substance which, if ignited, may release toxic materials.
-Such materials must be properly recycled, reused or disposed at an approved landfill.
+- Open Burning Permits will not be approved for the purpose of disposing of trash, garbage, tree stumps, treated wood, pallet wood, lumber, construction material, demolition debris, chemicals, plastic, or any substance which, if ignited, may release toxic materials.
+Such materials must be properly recycled, reused or disposed of at an approved landfill.

 Standard Open Burning Conditions:

 During publicly announced periods of AIR POLLUTION EMERGENCY or ALERT, all open burning permits are suspended in the affected areas.

 No open burning is allowed when the El Paso County Fire Warden has declared a ban on open fires.

 Each day that a proposed burn will take place, the permit holder shall notify:

 - El Paso County Public Health - for weekend or holiday burns, notification shall be provided on the preceding business day prior to 12:00pm.

 - The appropriate fire department or district, as well as the El Paso County Sheriff’s Office, prior to ignition and after extinguishing the open burn.